Baltra Island

 Difficulty: Easy

-Landing: No landing
+Landing: Wet landing